7Ragnarok7/DEDMAP/README.md

 ### Limitations as of now :-
  - IS SLOW AS NO MULTI-THREADING CONCEPTS USED IN THE PROGRAM.

+ - UDP DOSEN'T WORKS PROPERLY AS OF NOW.

  - THE USER MUST MAINTAIN A SEQUENCE "dedmap [--option(s)] [target(s)]"